Skip to main content

 Send tokens to Caller and call the call() function:

-nil wallet send-message CALLER_ADDRESS call COUNTER_ADDRESS --abi path/to/Caller.abi
+nil smart-account send-transaction CALLER_ADDRESS call COUNTER_ADDRESS --abi path/to/Caller.abi

 Retrieve the result: